gasovn/local-mcp/README.md

 ## Configuration

-Configure as MCP server in your editor settings:
+(Zed IDE) Configure as MCP server in your editor settings:

 ```json
 {